go-vgo/vgo/README.md

 - Simple to Generics and Regexp
 - Technical computing like Julia

-- Simplicity: the language can be learned
+- Simplicity: the language can be learned in less time
 - Safety: no null, no globals, no undefined behavior, immutability by default
 - Fast compilation and Easy to develop
 - Easy cross compilation